-Homogeneous Time Resolved Fluorescence (HTRF)
+Homogeneous Time-Resolved Fluorescence (HTRF)

 Utilizing rare-earth lanthanides with long emission half-lives as donor fluorophores, HTRF technology combines standard FRET with the time-resolved measurement (TR) of fluorescence.
 HTRF is commonly used for GPCR and kinase screening, two of the most important target classes investigated within drug discovery.
 Other HTRF applications include discovery of new biomarkers, studies of protein-protein interactions, epigenetics and an alternative method for bioprocess monitoring.

-Microplate readers/detectors are used for numerous applications and, as technologies evolve, even more applications will emerge.
+Microplate readers/detectors are used for numerous applications and, as technologies evolve, even more will emerge.
 When purchasing a microplate reader/detector, it is important to establish what applications you will be using it for now, and in the future.
 You will want to ensure that your chosen microplate reader/detector is capable of fulfilling all your requirements but also consider how easily upgradable it is for your future needs.

-Technical Support and Warranty: Consider the extent of the technical support and training that is available from the manufacturer at the point on purchase, is it included in the purchase cost?
+Technical support and warranty: Consider the extent of the technical support and training that is available from the manufacturer at the point on purchase.
+Is it included in the purchase cost?
 It is also recommended that you look into the company’s policy on after-sales service and standard warranty.
 While everything is operating well, this may be the last thing on your mind, but in the event that after-sales support is required, it is important to know how accessible that is.

-Accessories and Add-Ons: Not all microplate readers have the same standard features.
+Accessories and add-ons: Not all microplate readers have the same standard features.
 Be sure to ask what is included with the reader at the time of demonstration.
-Optional items may be key parts of the kit, including: computers to run the instrument, filters or filter cubes, software licenses, software upgrades, FDA compliant software, environmental controls or injectors.
+Optional items may be key parts of the kit, including computers to run the instrument, filters or filter cubes, software licenses, software upgrades, FDA-compliant software, environmental controls or injectors.

 Software: Microplate readers take hundreds or thousands of measurements, so data acquisition and analysis are key to efficient workflow.
-Make sure that you know how to use the software for your current needs and how to keep it updated, find out how well it is supported by the manufacturer.
+Make sure that you know how to use the software for your current needs and how to keep it updated.
+Find out how well it is supported by the manufacturer.

-Future Needs: Taking into consideration current and future trends is essential in maximizing the lifespan of the microplate reader/detector.
+Future needs: Taking current and future trends into consideration is essential in maximizing the lifespan of the microplate reader/detector.
 As systems become more sophisticated, integration, convenience and application specificity will be fundamental.
 Systems will become faster and more efficient and be able to run a larger variety of different assays.
 Application possibilities will increase as manufacturers work to provide solutions to individual and industry demands.
 Manufacturers are taking customer feedback and requirements into consideration, with many developing strategies for even greater specificity assays and technology for the future.

-Visit the Microplate Readers / Detectors product directory for an overview of the latest products from leading manufacturers.
-Keep up-to-date with the latest techniques and advances in technology by visiting the SelectScience Microplate Readers / Detectors pages for application notes, videos and the latest news.
+Whether purchasing a microplate reader/detector for a new application or replacing an existing system, there are a number of factors to consider.
+You will need to examine your current and future application needs and determine which of the available technologies best suits these applications.
+Visit the SelectScience Microplate Readers / Detectors product directory for an overview of the latest products from leading manufacturers.
+Keep up-to-date with the latest techniques and advances in technology by visiting the SelectScience Microplate Readers / Detectors page in our life sciences community for interviews, application notes, videos and the latest news.